FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/contract_management.md

 - Reuse the existing `alive` field in the contract table to record whether the contract has been destroyed.
 This field defaults to true, and the value is false when killed.
 - A new field `frozen` is used to record whether the contract has been frozen.
 The default of this field is false, indicating that it is available.
 When frozen, the value is true.
-- A new field `authority` is used to record accounts that can freeze/unfreeze/destroy the contract.
+- A new field `authority` is used to record accounts that can manage contract status.
 Each account with permission corresponds to one line of `authority` records.

 **Note:**